nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/python-koans.md

 The instructions on how to run through this is in the README.md.
 Just don't worry about the installing Sniffer part.

-***DISCLAIMER: This repo will be forked and not copied, so make sure any pull reuquests you make are actually to your repo and not the original one!***
+***DISCLAIMER: This repo will be forked and not copied, so make sure any pull requests you make are actually to your repo and not the original one!***

 Have fun reaching enlightenment!